Loopring/trusted_setup/README.md

 Upload the generated `loopring_mpc_nnnn.zip` file to the server (the coordinator will send instructions on how to do this).
 For example, if you're participant 4 you will need to upload the file `loopring_mpc_0004.zip`.

-Document the process you used and add it to `attestation.txt` (this file will have been auto-generated), following the template here: https://github.com/weijiekoh/perpetualpowersoftau/tree/master/0001_weijie_response.
+Document the process you used and add it to `attestation.txt` (DO NOT CREATE THIS FILE, this file will have been auto-generated and will already contain important text!), following the template here: https://github.com/weijiekoh/perpetualpowersoftau/tree/master/0001_weijie_response.

 Sign it with your keybase GPG key by running